 to why they fired the petitioner are trivial in the face of her two-year employment and do nothing but convince this Court that they were put forth as a pretext to cover the true motivation behind the petitioner’s termination which was to appease the CSEA and Reverend Lopez.”

 Fufidio ordered Yonkers City School District to reinstate O’Riley as of Oct.
 31 and awarded her back pay.
-As permanent transportation director, O’Riley was to be paid an annual salary of $122,484, as well as benefits and retirement.
+As the permanent transportation director, O’Riley was to be paid an annual salary of $122,484, as well as benefits and retirement.

 After the city appealed, O’Riley counter-appealed on Nov.
 30, so that she might also be compensated for attorneys’ fees.
 O’Riley is currently employed as a driver trainer for rural Shenendehowa Central Schools in upstate New York.
 Shenendehowa’s staff of 250 drivers, monitors and dispatchers drive 200 buses over 2.1 million miles of routes each year.